Temperz87/VTOLVR-Multiplayer/README.md

 You also need to have .Net 4.5 installed to build the mod.

-You can also directly download the mod [here](https://vtolvr-mods.com/mod/qs6jxkt2/).
+You can also directly download the mod [here](https://vtolvr-mods.com/mod/qs6jxkt2/) at the vtolvr-mods website.

 ## Contributors